Semi-shrubs of Kythira

 Genista

-Genista or Afana is a deciduous, side branching, compact shrub of short growth.
-It has botryoidal, yellow, fragrant flowering in spring.
-Its branches look like spartan.
-Resistant to very cold, without special soil and climate requirements.
+Genista or Afana is a deciduous, side-branched, compact shrub of small growth.
+It has aster-shaped, yellow, aromatic flowering in spring.
+Its branches resemble those of sphagnum.
+Resistant to very cold, without particular soil and climate requirements.

-Genista, or afana, is an ornamental shrub, with a height that reaches from 10 centimeters to half a meter.
+In Kythira, Genista or Afana is an ornamental shrub, with a height that reaches from 10 centimeters to half a meter.
 Its width, starting from 50 centimeters, can reach up to 1 meter in extent.
-To reach its final size, it will take around 5 to 10 years, after which it does not grow significantly.
+To reach its final size, it will take around 5 to 10 years, while after this time it does not grow significantly.

-Its green foliage rests on heavily branched, also green shoots, which are intertwined with each other, forming small tufted masses.
-Made up of small, simple green leaves, it has a sparse appearance, creating a distinctive bush image.
+Its green foliage is based on strongly branched, also green shoots, which intertwine with each other, forming small, tufted volumes.
+Made of small, simple green leaves, it has a sparse appearance, creating a special image of a shrub.
 The flowers of the afana appear in early summer.
-Bright yellow, many together, at the edges of the foliage, they have the shape of a bean flower, while often they are so numerous that they cover its green frame.
+Bright yellow, many together, at the edges of the foliage, they have the shape of a bean flower, while often there are so many in number that they cover its green skeleton.

-Schinos, originally from the natural scrubs of the Mediterranean, is a robust evergreen shrub of great growth.
-It has dark green and extremely dense foliage, beautiful red flowers that appear from late spring to early summer, and black fruits – when ripe.
-It is a plant that is particularly easy to grow, very resistant to enemies and diseases and needs almost no care.
+Schinos, originating from the natural shrubs of the Mediterranean, is a robust evergreen shrub of great growth.
+It has dark green and extremely dense foliage, beautiful red flowers that appear from late spring to early summer, and black fruits – in the ripening phase.
+It is a plant that is particularly easy to grow, very resistant to pests and diseases and requires almost no care.

-Chinos, an integral plant of the Mediterranean landscape, is used both in horticulture and in landscape architecture, and indeed in places where few plants survive, such as those located next to or near the sea.
+The Schinos, an integral plant of the Mediterranean landscape, is used inboth in gardening and in landscape architecture, and even in places where few plants survive, such as those located next to or near the sea.

 Agrielia

-The wild olive is naturally found in the evergreen-broadleaf forest zone and is a population with many variations.
-Its branches are numerous, short and hard, more or less spiny and quite angular (crooked).
+The wild olive tree is found naturally in the evergreen-broadleaf forest zone and is a population with many variations.
+Its branches are numerous, small and hard, more or less thorny and quite angular (crooked).

-The trunk is thick, rough, often rounded, curved or tortuous.
+The trunk is thick, rough, often twisted, curved or sinuous.
 In rare cases of centuries-old trees, its height can reach up to 15 meters.
-The bark is ash gray in color and initially, in young trees, it is smooth.
-Over time, lumps form and it becomes nodular.
-The leaves are small and tough, short-stalked, oppositely arranged, leathery with smooth margins.
-They are lanceolate elliptical, rounded or oval in shape and their color on the upper side is dark green.
+The bark is ash-gray and initially, in young trees, it is smooth.
+Over time, bumps are created and it becomes knotty.
+The leaves are small and hard, with short petioles, arranged oppositely, leathery with smooth margins.
+They are lanceolate-elliptical, rounded or oval in shape and their color on the upper side is dark green.

-In classical times it was also called Kotinos, like the wreath from its branches with which the winner was crowned in the ancient Olympic games.
+In classical times, it was also called Kotinos, like the wreath made of its branches with which the winner was crowned in the Olympic games of antiquity.

 Compare listings